Thiteago/spotify-yt-playlist/README.md

-# YouTube Playlist Sync
+# YouTube Playlist Sync Live Songs

 This script allows you to synchronize a playlist from Spotify with YouTube by extracting tracks from a Spotify playlist, searching for them on YouTube, and adding them to a specified playlist.
 It also handles API quota limits by updating the CSV file with the status of each song, ensuring that failed attempts can be retried later.
+It's important to say, the script will search for the live version of an specific song.
+(You can make a fork and change it if you want).

 ## Features